jupegarnica/garn-validator/README.md

 # Features

-- Ultra light and fast: 3kB unzip && none dependencies
+- Ultra light and fast: 3kB unzip & none dependencies
 - Support for checking primitives values and objects with schemas
-- Simple use and learn
+- Easy to use and simple to learn
-- Custom behaviors (3 built-in)
+- Custom behaviors (3 built-in: isValid, isValidOrThrow & isValidOrLog)
 - Works with ESModules or CommonJS from node 8.x to latests

 # Get started